mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 6. Cooperative Scheduling

 At this point, we should know something about the basics of coroutines.
-However, we still have to talk about one important aspect of coroutines: cooperative scheduling.
+However, we still have to discuss one essential coroutines' aspect: cooperative scheduling.

-Coroutines model of scheduling is very different from the one adopted by Java `Threads`, which is called preemptive scheduling.
+The coroutines scheduling model is very different from the one adopted by Java `Threads`, called preemptive scheduling.
 In preemptive scheduling, the operating system decides when to switch from one thread to another.
-In cooperative scheduling, instead, the coroutines itself decides when to yield the control to another coroutine.
+In cooperative scheduling, the coroutine itself decides when to yield the control to another coroutine.

-In case of Kotlin coroutines, a coroutine decides to yield the control reaching a suspending function.
-Only at that moment, the thread executing the coroutine will be released by the coroutine and allowed to execute another coroutine.
+In the case of Kotlin, a coroutine decides to yield the control reaching a suspending function.
+Only at that moment the thread executing it will be released and allowed to run another coroutine.

-In fact, if we noticed, in the logs we've seen so far, the execution control changed always when calling the `delay` suspending function.
+If we noticed, in the logs we've seen so far, the execution control always changed when calling the `delay` suspending function.
 However, to understand it better, let's see another example.
 Let's define a new suspending function that simulates the execution of a very long-running task:

 ```kotlin
 suspend fun workingHard() {